+The purpose of this unit is to equip you with functional skills in using a camera as a tool for capturing moving and still imagery and to prepare that imagery for other purposes that will be required in your studies.
 The camera has become the ubiquitous imaging tool of contemporary culture.
-Ranging from the built in camera of the mobile phone through to the interchangeable lens DSLR, these have become very sophisticated tools.
-Still its full potential is often not utilised, because the understanding of the controls and software editing is limited.
+Ranging from the built-in camera of the mobile phone through to the interchangeable lens DSLR, these have become very sophisticated tools.
+Still the full potential is often not utilised, through limited working knowledge of fundamental principles and procedures.

 |Unit name||Introduction to Digital Image: Capture and Editing|